microsoft/MIDI/get-started/midi-developers/app-developers/docs/midi-api-types.md

 | MidiMessage128 | 128 bit (four 32-bit words) UMP |
 | MidiMessageStruct | 128 bit UMP simple structure.
 Use this when you don't need any of the other conveniences of UMP manipulation.
 Functions which fill this return the number of valid words written to it.
 The state of all other words are undefined. |

-For the most part, we do not provide strongly-typed message types in the API as that is a moving target, and many applications also include their own message creation and processing functions.
+For the most part, we do not provide strongly-typed message types in the API as that is a moving target, and many applications also include their own message creation and processing functions using their own libraries or any of the libraries included on [https://midi2.dev](https://midi2.dev).
 If there's demand for strongly-typed messages, we may provide them in the SDK.

 ## Message Utilities

 Although we know there are many native libraries which can do message manipulation, we've exposed some of the basics here.
-In general, if we found it useful and generally non-volatile, and had to have an internal version for our own processing anyway, we exposed it here to help other developers.
+In general, if we found it useful and generally non-volatile, and had to have an internal version for our own processing or for you to make use of another type we provide, we exposed it here.

 | Type | Description |
 | ----- | -- |